Despite this growth and popularity of Marketing automation, many businesses are still unable to fully implement it.

 You want at least 30 days on a system to confirm your comfort with the overall experience.
 This includes the user experience, what it takes to setup basic automation routines and the attentiveness of their support staff.
 For example, automated meeting requests need a week or two to bear fruit.
 And, you want to confirm it didn’t take too much effort to get the alerts rolling and the marketing automation vendor’s support team was happy to provide assistance in real time via web meetings.

-Access to the tool and a prolonged testing period is a must for companies looking to move from simple mass blasting platforms like MailChimp and other cheap email marketing softwarde for SMB to marketing automation.
+Access to the tool and a prolonged testing period is a must for companies looking to move from simple mass blasting platforms like MailChimp, Constant Contact alternatives, and other cheap email marketing softwarde for SMB to marketing automation.

 The testing period is even more important if you’re using Salesforce or other CRM tools because there are additional intricacies to test.
 For example – automating based on Opportunity status or specific attribute field; and the ability for front line sales staff to see prospect activity and manually control automation stream directly from within the CRM’s interface.